 - 25% for the 2021/22 and later income years.

-Integrity measures are currently before Parliament to ensure that, from 1 July 2017, a company will not qualify for the reduced rate unless the passive income (including interest, rents, and net capital gains) that it derives represents no more than 80% of its total assessable income for the year.
+Integrity measures also ensure that, from 1 July 2017, a company will not qualify for the reduced rate unless the passive income (including interest, rents, and net capital gains) that it derives represents no more than 80% of its total assessable income for the year.

 The Australian government has abandoned its proposal to progressively reduce the corporate tax rate to 25% for all entities, not just those noted above, by the 2026/27 income year.

 Local income taxes